- 1 – Horse Emphysema, a Multifactorial Disease

 Dust particles of hay or straw contain a lot of mites, bacteria and fungi.
 Stable dust contains over 50 species of mold!
 And yes … Yuck! .

-In a hypersensitive horse (allergic), the immune reaction will be excessive.
-When inhaling the dust, he’s immune system will release inflammatory molecules in an exaggerated way in order to fight the “aggressor”.
+In a hypersensitive horse (allergic), the immune reaction will be excessive to this environment.
+When inhaling the dust, their immune system will release inflammatory molecules in an exaggerated way in order to fight the “aggressor”.

-Inflammation of the deep airways mechanically causes coughing (at rest and / or exercise).
-But this is not the only symptom.
+Inflammation of the deep airways causes coughing (at rest and/or exercise), but this is not the only symptom.
 We also observed the following reactions:

 - Contraction of the bronchi.
 These “pipes” that carry air to the lungs shrink in diameter.